Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; vehicles, people in water

 Reuters reports that the ship's owner, Synergy Marine Group, said the cause of the collision wasn't known but all crew members were accounted for and there were no reports of any injuries to any of them.

-The Coast Guard said it has "multiple response units deployed for active search and rescue as there are reports of vehicles in the water."
-There was no word on any casualties.

-Baltimore Mayor Brandon M. Scott said on social media that.
-"I'm aware of and en route to the incident at the Key Bridge. ...
+Baltimore Mayor Brandon M. Scott said on social media that, "I'm aware of and en route to the incident at the Key Bridge. ...
 Emergency personnel are on scene, and efforts are underway."
+He told reporters at the morning briefing the collapse was "an unthinkable tragedy."

 Baltimore County Executive Johnny Olszewski Jr. said on social media that, "Rescue efforts are underway.
 Please pray for those impacted."